 Law is order, and good law is good order.Aristotle

-Lawful Good conflicts
+Lawful Good divergence

-Like any great character, a Lawful Good character will face tough choices while adventuring.
+Like any great character, a Lawful Good character will face difficult choices while adventuring.
 What they choose to do will depend on whether they give more weight to the Lawful aspect or the Good aspect of their alignment.

 Law before Good

-In placing Law over Good, if they are placed in a situation which requires them to choose between taking down the leader of evil or saving the civilians, they will choose to take down the evil leader.
+In placing Law over Good, if they are in a situation which requires them to choose between taking down the leader of evil or saving the civilians, they will choose to take down the evil leader.
 They will do this in the name of the greater good.

 Good before Law

-In the same situation as above, a Good before Law character will choose to save the civilians and let evil leader escape, choosing to protect the lives of the innocent and taking up their Lawful fight another day.
+In the same situation as above, a Good before Law character will choose to save the civilians and let evil leader escape, choosing to protect the lives of the innocent and taking up their Lawful plight another day.